hazelcast/hazelcast-cpp-client/Reference_Manual.md

 ### 7.4.1.
 Using imap

 Hazelcast Map (`imap`) is a distributed map.
 Through the C++ client, you can perform operations like reading and writing from/to a Hazelcast Map with the well known get and put methods.
-For details, see the [Map section](https://docs.hazelcast.com/imdg/latest/data-structures/map.html) in the Hazelcast IMDG Reference Manual.
+For details, see the [Map section](https://docs.hazelcast.com/hazelcast/latest/data-structures/map.html) in the Hazelcast Reference Manual.

 A Map usage example is shown below.